-Shutting Down Windows: You can choose to leave Windows running all the time, even when you are away from your desk.
+Shutting Down the Windows Environment: You can choose to leave Windows running all the time, even when you are away from your desk.
 Or, you may want to turn your computer off.
-Never turn off your computer without properly shutting down Windows.
+But you should never turn off your computer without properly shutting down Windows.

-To shut down Windows, click on the Start button, then click on Shut Down (at the bottom of the Start button menu).
+To shut down Windows, click the Start button, then click Shut Down (at the bottom of the Start button menu).
 A dialog box appears, asking what type of shut-down you want to use.
-Click on Shut down the computer? and press Enter.
-Windows shuts down, and the screen displays a message that it is now safe to turn your computer off.
+Click the down arrow under What do you want the computer to do? and select Shut down.
+Now press ENTER.
+Windows shuts down and turns your computer off.